nhomenda/nhomenda.github.io/_posts/2017-06-14-nicks-site-launched.md

 date: 2017-06-14
 ---

-I finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+This is the first blog post on my simple GitHub website powered by [Jekyll](http://jekyllrb.com) and using Markdown.

+To build it I used [Jonathan McGlone's excellent tutorial](http://jmcglone.com/guides/github-pages/).

+Here's a fun [Markdown tutorial](https://www.markdowntutorial.com/) too!